DNP Nurse Practitioner Major

 Beginning Fall 2017, out-of-state tuition rates for online cohorts will match the in-state rate, the online option is only available to applicants with a master’s degree in the same focus.

 Graduates of the NP major are eligible to sit for discipline-specific national certification exams.
 The particular course of study, credit and clinical requirements, and certifications are outlined on each of the concentrations’ Web pages.
-Each area of concentration requires successful completion of a comprehensive examination and a scholarly DNP project..
+Each area of concentration requires successful completion of a comprehensive examination and a scholarly DNP project.

 Accreditation Statement:

-The Doctor of Nursing Practice degree program at the University of Pittsburgh School of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org) from 02/24/2014 through 12/31/2024
+The Doctor of Nursing Practice degree program at the University of Pittsburgh School of Nursing is accredited by the Commission on Collegiate Nursing Education (https://www.ccneaccreditation.org) from 02/24/2014 through 12/31/2024

 Nurse Practitioner Licensure/Certification